 In a vicious cycle, the clutter that results from a reaction to feelings of emptiness, fear, guilt and anxiety can cause us to clutter more and can “compound into the reactive emotional pain” of more guilt and shame, fear, anxiety—and ultimately result in preoccupation and depression.

 If clutter is the physical manifestation of emotions, then decluttering, believes Saruwatari, isn’t simply about getting our desk and closet in order, “It’s about relieving yourself of all the stuff you’re hanging onto from past careers, relationships, and unfinished business.”

 Our clutter tells a story

-Our stuff can signify different emotional messages, and it can also be represent our identity.
-According to a 2011 study published in the Journal of Consumer Psychology, the things we struggle to get rid of the most are likely tied to our self-worth, as evidenced by the findings, that, "People struggle the most to part with possessions that lack monetary or functional value."
+Just as our stuff can signify different emotional messages, it can also represent our identity.
+According to a 2011 study published in the Journal of Consumer Psychology, the things we struggle to get rid of the most are likely tied to our self-worth, as evidenced by the findings that, “People struggle the most to part with possessions that lack monetary or functional value.”

 This is why we may mourn the loss of our possessions from a fire but not necessarily their monetary value.
 The study found that parting with possessions that make us feel worthy can cause us to experience real loss and real grief—even depression.

 Some of us find self-worth in our physical appearance, while others find it in approval.